 The Chain That Cannot Break

 Imagine a goldsmith, at his bench, in the last hour before dawn.
 The forge is dying down but still warm.
 His apron is smudged with carbon and the work-light is the only light in the room.
-In front of him, coiled on a black velvet cloth, is a chain of eight links — tempered gold, each one tested, each one fused to the next, each one bearing your name on its inside face.
+In front of him, coiled on a black velvet cloth, is a chain of nine links — tempered gold, each one tested, each one fused to the next, each one bearing your name on its inside face.
 He has been making this chain since before the world had oceans.
 He is not hurrying.
 He does not hurry with things that matter.
 When he stands up, he is going to take that chain in his own scarred hands and clasp it around the neck of a dead soul — and the soul, at the feel of the gold, is going to open its eyes.
-That is what the next paragraphs are about.
 Paul lays the architecture bare in a single sentence:

 "For those God foreknew he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers and sisters.
 And those he predestined, he also called; those he called, he also justified; those he justified, he also glorified."